intuition-dev/INTUITION/_doc/docs/pug2.md

          }

-# In Pug write RIOTjs dynamic binding
+# In Pug, write Riot dynamic binding

-MembersTag folder has the dynamic RIOTjs tag done in Pug.
+MembersTag folder has the dynamic Riot tag done in Pug.

-Also it has auth example, it is up to you to manage user access for the users that don't have auth.
+Also it has an auth example, it is up to you to manage user access for the users that do not have auth.
-( In Meta admin layouts folder I use Bulma's  modal, you can use as example)
+(In Meta admin layouts folder we use Bulma's modal, you can use as example.)

 #### That is it for mbake